ryan-neil/ryan-neil/README.md

 I'm an architect turned software engineer.
 I love programming, reading, playing soccer and traveling.
 I currently reside in San Diego, California!

 As a software engineer, I love problem solving, learning and working within a team setting.
+I take great care in the user experience, architecture, and quality of the code I write and things I build.

 <!-- <img align="center" alt="" src="" width="400" height="300" /> -->